ma-compbio/scGHOST/README.md

   - `top_percentile` : the top percentiles within which random walks are performed. default: 0.25
 - `eps` : small float value to prevent dividing by zero in some functions. default: 1e-8
 - `num_clusters` : number of clusters to partition chromosomes into

+## Contact
+Please email kxiong@andrew.cmu.edu or raise an issue in the github repository with any questions about installation or usage.